 Our training courses

-- Mother Supporter
+- Mother Supporter – online module

 Mother Supporter training

-£25 (plus membership fees)
+£25 (plus £20 annual membership fee)

 All trainees are required to complete our Mother Supporter module before applying for our Breastfeeding Counsellor training.